gousiosg/github-mirror/README.md

 * MongoDB > 2.0
 * RabbitMQ >= 2.7
-* An SQL database compatible with [Sequel](http://sequel.rubyforge.org/rdoc/files/doc/opening_databases_rdoc.html).
-GHTorrent is tested mainly with MySQL, so your mileage may vary if you are using other databases.
+* MySQL >= 5.5.
+GHTorrent is tested mainly with MySQL, but can theoretically be used with any SQL database compatible with [Sequel](http://sequel.rubyforge.org/rdoc/files/doc/opening_databases_rdoc.html).
+Your milaege may vary.

-GHTorrent is written in Ruby (tested with 1.9 and JRuby).
+GHTorrent is written in Ruby (tested with 1.9).
 To install it as a Gem do:

 <code>
 sudo gem install ghtorrent
 </code>

 Depending on which SQL database you want to use, install the appropriate dependency gem.
-GHTorrent already installs the `sqlite3` gem (if it fails, install the development package for `sqlite3` for your system).
+GHTorrent already installs the `mysql2` gem (if it fails, install the development package for `libmysql-dev` for your system).

 <code>
-sudo gem install mysql2 #or postgres
+sudo gem install mysql2 #or sqlite3-ruby #or postgres
 </code>

 #### Configuring